 The aspiration of ANDES to detect very metal-poor gas clouds and the chemical signatures of Pop~III stars in absorption offers strong synergies with other optical and infrared spectrographs that will operate on ELT and that are currently operating on JWST.
 Follow-up observations of quasar fields hosting relevant absorbers will be possible at, e.g., ELT with the MOSAIC spectrograph.
 This instrument will be vital in identifying both galaxies associated with the absorbers, including the host galaxies, and characterizing the larger-scale galaxy environment near this gas by reaching low stellar-mass systems.
 The prospects of ANDES for studying low-metallicity gas at high spectral resolution along the line of sight to quasars fainter than what can currently be reached will thus be well-matched to upcoming ELT capabilities to probe the faint end of the galaxy population that clusters with these gas absorption systems.

-While ANDES will be able to characterise the distribution and occurrence of absorbing gas clouds that bear the chemical imprints of the earliest generations of stars, JWST is already searching for Pop~III-powered galaxies that lack strong metal emission lines but exhibit very strong hydrogen and helium emission lines \citep[see early results by][]{Vanzella23}.
-In the future, it may be possible to combine the two approaches and use JWST to search the fields around absorbers that exhibit signatures of Pop~III enrichment, thereby potentially identifying the galaxies from which the supernova enrichment originated and constraining the outflow of metals from sites of recent PopIII star formation.
+While ANDES will be able to characterise the distribution and occurrence of absorbing gas clouds that bear the chemical imprints of the earliest generations of stars, JWST is already searching for Pop~III-powered galaxies that lack strong metal emission lines but exhibit very strong hydrogen and helium emission lines \citep[see early results by][]{Vanzella23,maiolino2023b}.
+In the future, it may be possible to combine the two approaches, and use JWST to search the fields around absorbers that exhibit signatures of Pop~III enrichment, to potentially identify the galaxies sites of recent Pop~III star formation.

-In the study of the high-redshift CGM with ELT, the combined use of the HARMONI/MOSAIC instruments for the fainter, more numerous targets and of ANDES for the brighter quasars in the same field will moreover allow us to reconstruct the 3D distribution and physical properties of the gas.
+In the study of the high-redshift CGM, the combined use of the HARMONI/MOSAIC instruments at the ELT for the fainter, more numerous targets and of ANDES for the brighter quasars in the same field will moreover allow us to reconstruct the 3D distribution and physical properties of the gas.
 At lower redshifts, the tomographic mapping of CGM in Ca\,{\sc ii} from ANDES with H\,{\sc i} 21cm data from SKA will furthermore boost our understanding of the large-scale and small-scale neutral gas distribution around galaxies and its role for galaxy evolution.

 In the study of cosmic reionisation, observations of the redshifted 21 cm signal from neutral hydrogen with SKA will allow new ways to connect small-scale (ANDES) and large-scale (SKA) constraints on the redshift evolution of the reionisation process.
 For rare high-redshift quasars or GRB afterglows that appear sufficiently bright at both near-IR and radio wavelengths, combined detections of metal (ANDES) and 21 cm neutral-hydrogen (SKA) absorption lines along the same sightlines may furthermore be possible \citep{Bhagwat22}.